richiepreece/adobe-livestream-demo/README.md

     process.exit();
 }
 ```
-4. Add the `stopAfter` variable on line 7 with a value of `1`;
+4. Add the `stopAfter` variable on about line 6 with a value of `1`;
 ```
 var stopAfter = 1;
 ```
+5. Save `livestream_listener.js`.
-5. Run the app in the terminal:
+6. Run the app in the terminal:
 ```
 npm start
 ```